HoLaw77/CI-portfolio-project-3-testing/README.md

 <li>This function will also get the age value from the google spreadsheet and canculate it to produce the mean of users' age within the food choice spreadsheet.</li>

-<li>This function would also print the result out to show the result to the user.</li>
+<li>This function would also print the result out to show the result to users.</li>

 </ul>

 <h1>Flowchart</h1>

+<h2>You can see the logic of the program from this flowchart.</h2>

 ![flowchart](assets/documentation/Flowchart.png)